 Helping the UK government to support safe, secure and thriving oceans

 As our dependency on the world’s oceans increases, the UK has set ambitious plans to improve the way we utilise and protect our marine environment.
 Whether reducing our carbon emissions to net zero or enhancing seaborne trade as part of Maritime 2050, a better understanding of our marine environment is key to achieving these ambitions.
-To help shape this understanding, we work with partners across government to collect, analyse and share data that can support safe, secure and thriving oceans.

 The blue economy is a vast and almost completely untapped well of economic and social potential, estimated to grow to a value of £3.2 trillion by 2030.
 Working with government and commercial organisations, we’re helping to support this growth by unlocking access to marine geospatial data.
 This work includes initiatives such as our ADMIRALTY Marine Innovation Programme which is helping companies develop new solutions for the maritime community across areas including offshore renewable energy, marine insurance, ecosystem services and more.